matpt/matpt.github.io/_people/nunofreitas.md

 ---
 given_name: Nuno
 surname: Freitas
-affiliation: ICMAT, Madrid
+affiliation: ICMAT Madrid
 personal_webpage: [http://www.maia.ub.es/~freitas/]
-image: /assets/images/people/EdgarCosta.jpg
+image: /assets/images/people/nbarroso.jpg

 ---
 Nuno Freitas received his Ph.D in 2012 from the University of Barcelona and is currently a research scientist at ICMAT in Madrid.